sarahdouglass/csc-repo/docs/run.md

   - Check crate controllers, total crates 1, active crates 1 means we are communication
   - Power up init button
   - Check DMB status, we use version VE0_04 for taking the cosmic run, should already be on the boards
-  - CFED status, 1 to 7 should be all green, if anything is red you must update the software (this should be an internal link to troubleshooting page)
+  - CFED status, 1 to 7 should be all green

+!!! note "If anything is red"

-  - Updating software: Navigate to DMB Utils, power cycle.
-If this doesn't work, go to CFEB Utils and download firmware
+    Navigate to DMB Utils, power cycle the board.
+If this does not resolve the problem, find CFEB Utils and download firmware where necessary

 #### Operating the X2O Boards